-If the phrase “I want” is becoming more common than “please” or “thank you” in your house, your budding Veruca Salt could probably use a healthy dose of giving back.
-With kids on summer vacation, now’s the perfect chance to incorporate a little volunteering into their schedules.
-Keep reading for 11 LA-based do-gooding activities for every type of kid.
+If the phrase “I want” is becoming more common than “please” or “thank you” in your house, it might be time for a healthy dose of giving back.
+Whether your little one would be more into cleaning up the beach or making get-well cards for Children’s Hospital, there are plenty of ways to volunteer in their community.
+Keep reading for 11 LA-based volunteer opportunities for every kind of kid.

 photo: Creative Commons